reach-sh/reach-lang/docs-vue/src/workshop-hash-lock.md

 Furthermore, when another programmer reads our code (such as a version of ourselves from the future trying to modify the program), it can be very difficult to understand this theory for ourselves.
 Assertions are ways of encoding this theory directly into the text of the program in a way that will be checked by Reach and available to all future readers and editors of the code.

-Look at your application, what are assumptions that you have about the values in the program?
+Look at your application.
+What are the assumptions you have about the values in the program?

 XXX (drstep-ai-stop1)